 References – We require two professional references including one from your line manager but if you have left education within the last five years, you can provide one academic and one professional reference.
 Referees should be able to comment on your academic or business acumen and one reference should ideally be from a current line manager.
 We do not accept references from family members or friends.

 Your file will be reviewed by the Selection Committee and once they have made a decision we will contact you.
-Successful applicants will be invited to either a face to face or skype interview.
+Successful applicants will be invited to either a face to face or a Microsoft Teams interview.
 The interview is used to inform the selection panel but it also enables us to understand what you want to achieve and to make sure we can offer what you are looking for.

 If you have been successful you will receive an offer letter and be required to complete the offer response form confirming your decision within 4 weeks.